Updated January 6, 2023

 REC recommends the following products for LPFM stations:

 - Transmitter: BW Broadcast TX300 V3 (This is an LPFM certified transmitter with a built-in stereo generator and audio processor.
 Operation at 300 watts will permit stations to operate with a single bay and still be able to achieve a full 100 watts ERP.).
-We note that due to the recent deaths of the founders of BW, BW may not be actively manufacturing transmitters at this time.
-Please inquire with BW or SCMS for updates.
+After what we could call an "involuntary hiatus", BW is back.
+BW equipment can be purchased at Progressive Concepts.
 For stations considering to deploy HD Radio, you can us the GatesAir Flexiva series or the Nautel VS300LP and VS-HD.
 We also give an honorable mention to Bext, a company that went out of their way for an LPFM client that REC works directly with to resolve an issue.
 For LPFM stations, their 300-watt class transmitter is the Bext XT300 FM.
 REMEMBER, ANY TRANSMITTER YOU USE IN LPFM, MUST BE FCC CERTIFIED.

 - Antennas: Nicom BKG-77 (You really can't go wrong with the Nicom BKG-77 which is the most popular antenna used by LPFM stations.
 REC always recommends the use of circular polarization so you can reach as many listeners within your 3-mile zone as possible.
 Sure, there are less expensive vertical antennas out there but not everyone's receiver has a vertically polarized antenna.
 The antenna is the most important part of your station so why skimp there?
 For best results, use the BKG-77 in a two-bay configuration, not only will it help you get more "outward" at 100 watts, it will let you be ready in the event the FCC ever approves LP-250.
 An LPFM station authorized for 100 watts and using the BW TX300 V2 transmitter and a two bay Nicom BKG-77 will usually only need to "turn up the power" if the FCC was to ever authorize LP-250.
 Nicom also makes the BKG-88, which is less expensive and some of the same characteristics as the BKG-77 except that it is fixed frequency, but it is also a much lighter weight antenna, which may make for an easier installation.)